What is the difference between

 Dorothy Adams

 Board meetings are scheduled to be held at The Food Basket, starting at 5:30 pm and are open to the public, unless otherwise communicated.
-If you plan to attend, please contact Board president, Michael Rowland, in advance to verify schedule has not changed.
+If you plan to attend, please contact Board president, Nick Felsted, in advance to verify schedule has not changed.

 No meeting in December